arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 Schmidt
 ```

 This can be done many ways.
 You could use the `substring` method alongside the `indexOf` method in a loop.
-You could loop through character by character deciding whether to print each new character on the current line or on the next line.
-The best (easiest) way, however, involves a `String` method that we haven't discussed, which will allow you to easily split up the `String` into an array of its space-separated (i.e. space-delimited) elements.
-I encourage you to explore the `String` documentation (search "Java 8 String" to find it).
+You could loop through character by character deciding whether to print each new character on the current line or on the next line (or to not print it at all, if it's a space) though this method is somewhat tedious.
+The best (easiest) way, however, involves a `String` method that we haven't discussed, which will allow you to easily split up the `String` into an array of its space-separated (i.e. space-**delimited**) elements.
+I encourage you to explore the [`String` API](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) to find this method.
 I recommend that you implement **all three** of these different ways to perform the same task.
+There is a wrong way to do this: like in the previous exercise, using the `Scanner`'s `next` method to get each name individually is cheating.

 ### Escape Sequences

 In a `String` literal, the backslash `\` is used to start **escape sequences**.
 Escape sequences are sequences of characters that have a different meaning than the literal sequence.
 They are often used to represent "special" characters (like newline `'\n'` and tab `'\t'`).
 They are also used to ensure that other characters are interpretted literally, when they would otherwise have some additional meaning in context.
 For instance, putting the double quote `'"'` character in a `String` literal requires a backslash, otherwise the double quote character **ends the string**.

-Try assigning and printing each of the following `String` literals to a `String` variable and printing them (if possible).
+<a name="q15"></a>**EXERCISE 15** Try assigning each of the following `String` literals to a `String` variable and printing them (if possible).
 Try to figure out what each of the escape sequences means, which examples below are invalid and why they're invalid.

 `"She said "Hello""`
 `"She said \"Hello\""`